-Application Deadline is December 8th, 2019
+Application has closed on December 8th, 2019

 Join us to develop data visualization/statistical analysis teaching modules featuring authentic scientific research data to tell exciting biological stories!
 This faculty mentoring network (FMN) focuses on producing a suite of data analysis modules for college introductory biology or advanced high school level biology.
 Modules will cover a range of topics identified to be of interest to students, based on empirical student audience research.
 The participants will coordinate with each other to avoid redundancy of topics, help locate data, and provide feedback to each other.
 The resulting modules will be published on the QUBESHUB website and receive a DOI, similar to this example: https://qubeshub.org/qubesresources/publications/1220/1.
 The developed modules will eventually be incorporated into HHMI BioInteractive’s upcoming Data Explorer App.

 Applicants should be either a higher ed or advanced high school faculty interested in improving student quantitative skills in biology and be familiar with searching for publicly available data from published primary literature.
 Participants must commit to:

 - Produce a data visualization/statistical analysis module by July 2020

 - Plan to incorporate the module in their own Introductory Biology course

 - Meet 1 to 2 hours per month online with mentors and other participants